yaswanth-tech/Diligent_Yaswanth/README.md

-Ironman Jarvis

-Ironman Jarvis is a professional AI-powered enterprise assistant built using Retrieval-Augmented Generation principles.
-The application allows users to inject company-specific knowledge dynamically and receive accurate, context-aware responses using a large language model.
-The system is designed for internal enterprise usage with a clean UI and simple architecture.
+🛡️ Ironman Jarvis: Enterprise Intelligence
+Ironman Jarvis is a high-performance, professional AI assistant engineered for the modern enterprise.
+Built on the principles of Retrieval-Augmented Generation (RAG), this system enables users to upload proprietary data—such as internal policies or project specs—allowing the AI to deliver precise, context-aware intelligence without data leakage.

-Project Description
+🚀 Project Overview

-This project demonstrates how an enterprise assistant can be built using Streamlit and an open-source large language model.
-The assistant answers questions strictly based on the context provided by the user, avoiding hallucinations.
-The application uses Mistral-7B-Instruct-v0.2 through Hugging Face and LangChain for orchestration.

-Technology Stack

-Frontend: Streamlit
+This application serves as a blueprint for a secure corporate digital assistant.
+By combining a sleek user interface with a powerful open-source backbone, it provides a "Zero-Hallucination" environment where the AI speaks only from the facts you provide.

+Core Capabilities
+Dynamic Knowledge Injection: Users can "program" the assistant in real-time by feeding it specific documents or text. * Precision Intelligence: Leverages Mistral-7B-Instruct-v0.2, an industry-leading open-source LLM that rivals LLaMA in reasoning and logic.

+Secure Infrastructure: Designed for internal deployment using Streamlit for a responsive, dashboard-like experience.

+🛠️ Technical Architecture
+Interface Layer: Streamlit (Python-based UI)

-Language Model: Mistral-7B-Instruct-v0.2
+Intelligence Core: Mistral-7B-Instruct-v0.2

-AI Framework: LangChain
+Orchestration: LangChain (Managing the flow of data and prompts)

-Model Hosting: Hugging Face Hub
+Cloud Gateway: Hugging Face Hub (Serverless Inference API)

-Language: Python
-Styling: Custom CSS
+Design: Custom CSS for a professional enterprise aesthetic

-Project Structure
+📂 System Structure

-Diligent_Jarvis
-app.py
+Plaintext
+Ironman_Jarvis/
+├── app.py             # Main application logic
-requirements.txt
+├── requirements.txt   # Dependency manifest
-style.css
-.env
-README.md

-Environment Requirements

-Python version 3.8 or higher
-Hugging Face account
-Hugging Face API token
+├── style.css          # Custom UI styling
+├── .env               # Secure API credentials (Local only) └── README.md          # Project documentation
+⚙️ Installation & Deployment

-Installation and Setup
+1. Repository Setup

-Step 1: Clone the repository
+Bash
 git clone https://github.com/YourUsername/Diligent_Jarvis.git
 cd Diligent_Jarvis

-Step 2: Create and activate virtual environment
+2. Environment Configuration
+It is recommended to use a virtual environment to keep dependencies isolated:

+Bash
+# Initialize environment
 python -m venv venv

-Windows:
+# Activation (Windows)
 .\venv\Scripts\activate

-Mac or Linux:
+# Activation (Mac/Linux)
 source venv/bin/activate

-Step 3: Install dependencies
+3. Dependency Installation
+Bash
 pip install -r requirements.txt

-Step 4: Create environment variable file
+4. API Authentication

-Create a file named .env in the root directory and add:
+Create a .env file in the root directory.
+This keeps your credentials secure and prevents them from being leaked to GitHub.

+Bash
 HF_TOKEN=your_hugging_face_token_here

-Do not upload the .env file to GitHub.

-Running the Application

-Start the application using:
+🖥️ Execution
+To launch the Jarvis interface, execute the following command:

+Bash
 streamlit run app.py